akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 (@scala[`actorRef ! message`]@java[`actorRef.tell(message)`]) and there is no misconception that
 sending a message will result in that it's processed instantaneously.
-The goal of location transparency is to unify message passing for both local and remote interactions, but it doesn't aim at making remote interactions look like local method calls.
+The goal of location transparency is to unify message passing for both local and remote interactions, but it doesn't aim at making Therefore explicit message passing is preferred.
+It looks different from local method calls (@scala[`actorRef ! message`]@java[`actorRef.tell(message)`]) and there is no misconception that sending a message will result in it being processed instantaneously.
+The goal of location transparency is to unify message passing for both local and remote interactions, versus attempting to make remote interactions look like local method calls.

 Warnings about `TypedActor` have been [mentioned in documentation](https://doc.akka.io/docs/akka/2.5/typed-actors.html#when-to-use-typed-actors) for many years.